2023-08-23 19:58:34

 Rubio’s Senate office provided a copy of the letter to The Associated Press.

-Mancuso is seeking asylum in the United States, saying he could be killed if transferred to Colombia, a country struggling to recover from decades of bloody, drug-fuelled conflict.
+Mancuso is seeking asylum in the United States, saying he might be killed if transferred to Colombia, a country struggling to recover from decades of bloody, drug-fuelled conflict.
 In May, an immigration judge rejected that argument, but Mancuso has appealed and the case is ongoing, his attorneys and the prosecution said in a joint filing Tuesday in federal court in Washington.

 Manuel Renteria, Mancuso’s attorney, declined to comment.